Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/README.md

 For an inventory of metrics and dimensions available for each Azure resource type, see [Supported metrics with Azure Monitor](https://learn.microsoft.com/azure/azure-monitor/essentials/metrics-supported).

 The `QueryResources` method also accepts a `MetricsQueryResourcesOptions`-typed argument, in which the user can specify extra properties to filter the results.
-The following example demonstrates the `RollUpBy` and `OrderBy` properties:
+The following example demonstrates the `OrderBy` and `Size` properties:

 ```C# Snippet:QueryResourcesMetricsWithOptions
 string resourceId =